MohammadDehghan/page/_posts/DeepSeek/2024-04-02-deepseek_r1_grpo.md

 1. **Problem-Solving Capability**
    - Measures the similarity between the model's answer and the ground truth
    - Ensures the model's responses are accurate and relevant
+   - Allows for flexible solution discovery within defined boundaries

 2. **Format Compliance**
    - Evaluates whether the model's answer follows the expected format
    - Maintains consistency in the thinking process
+   - Ensures structured and interpretable outputs

-This reward structure allows LLMs to discover solutions in their own way while staying within defined boundaries.
+This reward structure allows LLMs to discover solutions in their own way while staying within defined boundaries, promoting both creativity and reliability.

 ## Training Challenges